mainmatter/ember-classy-computed/README.md

 const DynamicFilterByComputed = Macaron.extend({
   contentDidChange: observer('content', function() {
-    this.recompute(); // This method is provided by the Macaron base class and
+    this.invalidate(); // This method is provided by the Macaron base class and
                        // invalidates the computed property so that it will get
                        // recomputed on the next access.
   }),

   filterPropertyDidChange: observer('filterProperty', function() {